AlibabaCloudDocs/oss/intl.en-US/SDK Reference/Java/Initialization.md

 conf.setSocketTimeout(10000);
 // Configure the timeout period for establishing a connection.
 Unit: milliseconds.
 Default value: 50000. conf.setConnectionTimeout(10000);
-// Configure the timeout period for obtaining a connection from the connections pool.
+// Configure the timeout period for obtaining a connection from the connection pool.
 Unit: milliseconds.
 By default, this parameter is not configured. conf.setConnectionRequestTimeout(1000);
 // Configure the timeout period for idle connections.
 The connection is closed when the timeout period expires.
 Unit: milliseconds.
 Default value: 60000. conf.setIdleConnectionTime(10000);
-// Configure the maximum number of allowed retry attempts in the case of a request error.
+// Configure the maximum number of allowed retry attempts when a request error occurs.
 Default value: 3. conf.setMaxErrorRetry(5);
 // Configure whether CNAME can be used as an endpoint.
 By default, CNAME can be used as an endpoint. conf.setSupportCname(true);